FDP control in multivariate linear models using the bootstrap

 Here we shall use a notion of power originally proposed in \cite{Blanchard2020} to compare the ability of joint error rate controlling procedures to detect signal.
 Given a set $ R \subset \mathcal{H} $, define

-where $ \mybar{V} $ is defined as in equation \ref{eq:Vbar}.
+where for each method $ \mybar{V} $ is the corresponding post-hoc bound.
 Here we consider the following choices of $ R $ with which we compare the power (as in \cite{Blanchard2020}).
-1) $ R = \mathcal{H} $ and 2) Taking $ R $ to be the hypotheses of $ \mathcal{H} $ which are rejected by the Benjamini Hochberg procedure, applied to the $ p $-values $ \left\lbrace p_{n,l}(v): (l, v) \in \mathcal{H} \right\rbrace $, at a level $ 0.05 $.
+1) $ R = \mathcal{H} $ and 2) taking $ R $ to be the hypotheses of $ \mathcal{H} $ which are rejected by the Benjamini Hochberg procedure, applied to the $ p $-values $ \left\lbrace p_{n,l}(v): (l, v) \in \mathcal{H} \right\rbrace $, at a level $ 0.05 $.
 Note that, unlike in \cite{Blanchard2020}, no additional level of randomness in the choice of the sets in 2) is prescribed.
 We also consider taking $ R = \left\lbrace (l, v): p_{n, l}(v) \leq 0.05 \right\rbrace$, see Section \ref{S:app}, the results for which are similar in nature to scenario 1 from above.
 The results for cases 1) and 2) are illustrated graphically in Figure \ref{fig:power}.
 These are for simulations on the $50$ by $50$ domain.

 From these plots we can see that overall the bootstrap based approaches have a higher power than the parametric ones.
 The power of ARI only becomes comparable (or higher) to that of the bootstrap in the extreme scenario ($ \pi_0 = 0.5 $) given a large enough sample size.
 Additionally the bootstrap is not robust at the smallest sample size considered (i.e. $ n = 10 $) where it is slightly conservative.
 However it is important to note that in typical high-dimensional applications (neuroimaging, genetics) $\pi_0 > 0.9$ and $ n $ is often substantially greater than $ 20. $